COUNTY & STATE FAIRS

 Lamb, Maryland Sheep and Wool Festival, Howard County Fairgrounds, West Friendship, Maryland, May 2008.
 Photo by Diane F. Evartt.

 The Maryland Alpaca and Fleece Festival is held each November at the Howard County Fairgrounds.
-This year's Festival will be held in Nov.
-2018.
+This year's Festival will be held on Nov.
+10-11, 2018.

 Maryland Constitutional Offices & Agencies